Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ```
 <img width="720" alt="1" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/61d2c03c-774c-48ab-9f7c-5345abd8185b">

 More often than not, nations marked by lower Polity2 scores, indicative of autocratic governance, become entangled in the cycle of conflict.
 This predicament is aggravated by their minimal GDP income levels, which frequently coincide with a surge in civil unrest.
 These conflicts are further exacerbated by the diversion of public resources (Rice S.E et al., 2006).
 The correlation between diminished income per capita and an elevated susceptibility to conflict risk is evident, rendering such nations particularly susceptible to the emergence of insurgent groups.
 As a consequence, a significant portion of their budget must be allocated to military expenditure to suppress these uprisings.
 Contradictorily, heightened levels of military spending contribute to a further deterioration in the overall well-being of the nation.
-This assertion finds validation in the research conducted by Goshu and Yimer (2017), which emphasises that nations characterised by severely limited food supplies also exhibit reduced levels of agricultural production, a diminished industrial GDP, and elevated military outlays.
+This assertion finds validation in the research conducted by Goshu and Yimer (2017), which emphasises that nations characterised by severely limited food supplies also exhibit reduced levels of agricultural production, a diminished industrial GDP and elevated military outlays.
 Furthermore, military expenditure and annual inflation rates, serving as proxies for economic access to food, have been posited to depress the national per capita food supply.
 This phenomenon can be attributed, in part, to the prevalence of war and civil strife, which have depleted resources that could otherwise be utilised for food production.

 ### Emergency Food Aid by Onset of War